 JCA administration reserves the right to search personal property, lockers, rooms, etc. at any time without prior notice.
 This includes student vehicles which are parked on campus.

 The student may not necessarily be involved in the process.
-However, at least two faculty or staff members will always be present during searches.
+However, at least two faculty or staff members will be present during searches at all times.